krosk/fastswitch-notes/dailynotes.md

 ### 19/10
 **Working with THUthesis**
 Started an initial draft, putting the plan inside.
 Planning to start a git repo... why not?

+### 20/10
+**Revised plan**
+Our project has the difficulty of distinguishing design and implementation.
+Both are tied togethers.